cisco-sas/kitty/examples/05_fuzz_with_session/README.rst

 You must use correct session with op_code(2) to send data to *session_server*.
 If your session is correct, server will return a same packet which you just send, otherwise server will return 'session is incorrect'.

 Remember Session server only support two kind of packet 'get_session' and 'send_data'.
-If you send other packet to server, server will server will return 'packet format is incorrect' and close your current connection
+If you send other packet to server, server will return 'packet format is incorrect' and close your current connection.

-Server will stop(fake crash) when you send a packet with length greater than 255 using 'send_data' format.
+Server will **crash** when you send a packet with length greater than 255 using 'send_data' format.

-For more details, please check the docs in **session_controller.py**
+For more details, please check the docs in **session_controller.py** and class ``SessionHandler``

 controller of session server